Skip to main content

 Case Overview

-The rise in social media use has contributed to a mental health crisis among American youth.
+Lawsuits argue social media platform algorithms have contributed to a mental health crisis among American youth.
 Studies show a connection between social media and low self-esteem.
 Adolescents who spend more time on apps like Instagram, TikTok and Snapchat are more likely to compare themselves to their peers and view themselves in an unfavorable light.

 • Low self-esteem is a negative impact of social media usage in adolescents.
-Some experts claim that some social media app features contribute to low self-esteem.
+Some experts claim that certain social media app features contribute to low self-esteem.
+Low self-esteem can contribute to serious harms like depression, self-harm and eating disorders.

-• Schools may not be fully equipped to help students dealing with mental health issues, especially with social media believed to be playing a larger role in these issues.
+• Schools may not be fully equipped to help students dealing with mental health issues, especially with social media believed to be playing a significant role in these issues.

 • Social media lawsuits allege that the designers of social media platforms deliberately include potentially dangerous features to increase user engagement.